binerogroup/documentation/_sources/networking/site-to-site-vpn/setting-up.rst.txt

   - ``Name``: This is a friendly name that will be used to distinguish the resources created by this template.
   - ``Admin SSH key pair``: Your SSH key pair that can be used to access the pfSense instance by SSH.
-  - ``Admin IP ranges``: IP ranges in :doc:`CIDR notation </networking/virtual-router/private-subnet/subnet-format>` that will be allowed to access the pfSense instances WebUI and SSH server through the virtual router.
+  - ``Admin IP ranges``: IP ranges in :doc:`CIDR notation </networking/router/private-subnet/subnet-format>` that will be allowed to access the pfSense instances WebUI and SSH server through the router.
 Usually this would be your offices (or like) public IP-address followed by "/32" (for instance 8.8.8.8/32) in which case traffic from 8.8.8.8 would be able to reach management.
 If you prefer open access to the VPN server, you can enter ``0.0.0.0/32`` here (not recommended) or leave the standard "127.0.0.1/32" which will not allow access other than from inside the cloud (for instance via the client-vpn).
 This can also be changed later by editing the security group ``IPSec-<name>-<random string>_management``
   - ``Availability zone``: This needs to be set to the same availability zone that was used for the private network that you intend to use.
   - ``pfSense instance flavor``: The instance flavor used for the pfSense instance.
 The default ``gp.1x2`` should be enough for most use cases.
   - ``Private network``: The desired private network that will be exposed through IPSec.